 He never forgot the Inuit people of his youth.
 He may have written his memoirs to keep them close to him, and dispel homesickness.
 He may have written them to preserve on paper a way of life now gone, so that others would know the beauty and hardships of it.

 Marnie edited the multiple versions of the story into one cohesive whole over the course of four years of monthly writers meetings.
 Every few pages took hours of editing.
 Every month I would listen to more of her story, which was his story, and be caught up in the drama of the lives of the Arctic’s first peoples.
 She would hear another chapter of my book, which was about writing memoir.
 We sipped lemon ginger tea, and inched forward into our literary endeavours.
 Four amazing years slid by.
 My book, The Gift of Memoir, was published.
 Marnie’s is about to be.
+UPDATE!
+Native Born Son was published in 2018!
+It’s wonderful!
+I highly recommend it.
+It will give you an authentic feeling for what life was like for some of the Arctic’s first peoples by a man who lived with them, and loved and respected them.

 The following excerpt takes place when David has finished high school, and has returned to his father’s latest post at Southampton Island.